nimiq/developer-center/migration/validator-activation.md

 After downloading the snapshot, the database file must be placed in the directory from where you are running your PoW node.
 Once in place, follow steps [3](#step-3-prepare-the-pow-client-for-the-transition) and [4](#step-4-run-the-activation-tool).
 After your node reaches consensus, continue with the Activation Tool to complete the process.

 ### **Step 3: Prepare the PoW Client for the Transition**
 Ensure the **PoW client is running with RPC enabled** on a distinct port from the PoS client.
-Configure the PoW client’s RPC settings in its configuration file by adding your validator address and key pair.
+Configure the PoW client’s wallet settings in its configuration file by adding your validator address and key pair.
 Refer to [**this example**](https://github.com/nimiq/core-js/blob/master/clients/nodejs/sample.conf#L163).

 Run the following command to start the PoW client: